niranjankala/niranjankala.github.io/_posts/2019-05-07-Getting-Started-with-WebGL-and-BabylonJs.md

 # Introduction

-In this article, We will learn about WebGL and babylonjs.
+In this article, We will learn about WebGL and Babylon.js.

-## What is Ionic?
+## What is Babylon.js?

-Ionic framework is the free, open source toolkit for developing high-quality cross-platform apps for native iOS, Android, and the web—all from a single codebase.
-It allows us to develop UI using the famous frameworks e.g Angular, Vue.js, React etc.
+Babylon.js is a Powerful, Beautiful, Simple, Open source Web-Based 3D WebGL-based graphics engine.
+It has the powerful new Inspector, best in class physically-based-rendering, countless optimizations, and much more which makes Babylon.js powerful, beautiful, simple, and open 3D to everyone on the web.

 # Setting up release build for Android platform